Kaushalkhokhar/react-udemy/README.md

 - forwardRef
   - When ref assign to component forwardRef is used to pass that ref to one of children.
 This is specially needed for reusable component library like button, input, card etc..
-  - Used w`hen we want to expose/forward a data, like function, value or anything that we want, to parent component and we can use that with ref and trigger some fucntionality
+  - Used when we want to expose/forward a data, like function, value or anything that we want, to parent component and we can use that with ref and trigger some fucntionality
   - this is not preferable at any cost
   - avoid using this and find some alternative solution
   - Focusing and input is very realistic use case for forwardRef